 Two-thirds (65 per cent ) of 508 companies in logistics-related sectors and surveyed in May on behalf of Bitkom believe that self-learning systems will take over tasks such as planning routes or order procedures.
 Nine out of ten companies expect long-term cost cuts (89 per cent) and faster transport (86 per cent).
 Around three-quarters (72 per cent) expect fewer errors in the transport chain and 58 per cent more environment-friendly transport.
 The trends go hand in hand with developments among start-ups in the logistics sector.

-Matching carriers and free capacities
+Matching carriers with free capacities

 Booking “one click trucking“